dhabid/Garage-door-opener/README.md

 * Once you've found what pins open your garage door, just reconnect the COM of the relay to the ground pin you just discovered on your motor and the NO to the other pin  that opens and closes the garage door.

-Once that is completed you can turn on the electricity on the motor and go to your phone and open the garage door on Home Assistant app!!!
+Once that is completed you can turn on the electricity on the motor, go to your phone and open the garage door on Home Assistant app!!!

 # Remote Access
 Now you can control your garage door with your network.<br>